Gallery-of-Kaeon/Kaeon-FUSION/README.md

 In addition, due to a glitch in the ONE+ parser, we recommend that only tabs be used for indentation in Kaeon FUSION code.
 The aforementioned issues should be resolved by mid December, 2017.

+It should also be noted that the Kaeon Origin IDE was developed and tested on a windows computer.
+To be specific:
+a Lenovo IdeaPad P500 laptop.
+Some features of the IDE may malfunction on Unix based operating systems including Mac and Linux.
+We will resolve these issues as soon as we can.

 Finally,
 we plan on releasing a more advanced version of our IDE in early 2018 to make up for the current version's shortcomings.